OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 Applications are deployed to _namespaces_.
 Note: we use the terms **project** and **namespace** interchangeably.

-1. To create a namespace (project) for the application click the blue **+ Create Project** button in the top-right of the console.
+1. To create a project (namespace) for the application click the blue **+ Create Project** button in the top-right of the console.

     ![](screen-1.png)

 1. Provide a **Name** for the project.

     Project names may only contain lower-case letters, numbers, and dashes and must begin with a letter or number.
 The name is arbitrary but, according to our workshop convention, let's call it `user99-exercisea` (replace `user99` with your username).

     1. You can provide an optional **Display Name**, which does not have the same content restrictions as the **Name**, and a **Description**

-1. Click **Create**.
-You'll receive a
+1. Click **Create** and you should receive a
     `Project 'user1-exercisea' was successfully created`
-    notification and your project should appear in the **My Projects** panel.
+    notification as your project appears in the **My Projects** panel.

     ![](screen-2.png)